-OSHA issued a notice to its field offices on April 16, 2020 describing their enforcement policy during the COVID-19 crisis (Discretion in Enforcement when Considering an Employer’s Good Faith Efforts During the Coronavirus Disease 2019 (COVID-19) Pandemic).
-In addition to OSHA’s health and safety standards, this notice applies to the Process Safety Management (PSM) Standard as well (29 CFR 1910.119).
+OSHA issued a notice to its field offices on April 16, 2020 describing their COVID-19 enforcement discretion policy.
+(In addition to health and safety standards, this OSHA COVID-19 enforcement discretion policy notice applies to the Process Safety Management (PSM) Standard as well (29 CFR 1910.119).
 This guidance indicates that OSHA is willing to be more flexible about regulatory deadlines during the health crisis, but expects facilities covered by their standards to explore alternative means for achieving compliance.
 This may include the possible use of virtual training or remote communication strategies as part of the alternative means they expect.

 The OSHA notice states: